 Many fuel-line cleaners are concentrated so that you only have to use them every few thousand miles, or at oil changes.
 That’s barely any money or time to add to your maintenance routine!

-There are also less-concentrated fuel-line supplements that you can use with every tank.
-That flexibility makes indirect cleaning easier to fit to your own preferences.
+There are also less-concentrated fuel-line supplements that you can use with every tank (such as the Lucas).
 If you like to get all your cleaning done and then forget about it, you can choose a very concentrated solution that’s used every oil change (like the BG 44K).

-If you prefer a preventative approach, and want to keep deposits from forming in the first place, you can find fuel-line additives that work with every tank to keep things spick and span.
+If you prefer a preventative approach, and want to keep deposits from forming in the first place, buy something that works with every tank to keep things spick and span.
 They include a blend of detergents and lubricants just like the concentrated solutions, but with the goal of optimizing each tank of gas.

 That’s why indirect cleaning is good option for people who prefer preventive maintenance.
 Direct cleaners do a great job, but they don’t keep deposits from forming.
 These methods just remove built up deposits every so often, much like a single-dose fuel-line cleaner.
 If you buy a cleaner that goes in every tank, you can keep deposits at bay.